radicalcollegestrategies/stemscholars/engineering/robotics.md

 <h2>Robots in our lives</h2>
 <p style="text-align:center"> The videos below show how robots impact our daily lives. </p>
 <div class="section50left">
   <p>You may recognize a robot as R2D2, C3PO or WALLE.
 However, robots in real life look very different.
-For starters, most of them don't look humanoid at all.
+For starters, most of them don't look like a human at all.
 Some robots that you may have seen or heard about are Self-driving cars, the Roomba vacuum cleaner, the Mars Rover and (soon) the Amazon delivery drones.
 In addition, many more robots work in the factories behind the scenes and perform repetitive hard jobs like assembling cars, military combats and even remote-controlled surgeries.</p>
 </div>

 <div class="section50right">